mars885/hilt-binder/README.md

 The default behavior simply tries to bind to a direct superclass or interface of the annotated type.
 If the processor cannot deduce the type on its own (e.g., class implements multiple interfaces, has a superclass and implements an interface), then it is going to throw an error to notify you to specify the type to bind to explicitly.

-It's worth mentioning that if you need to bind to a specific type in your class hierarchy (e.g., superclass of a superclass, extended interface, etc), then you have no other option than specifying a value for the `to` parameter.
+It's worth mentioning that if you need to bind to a specific type in your class hierarchy (e.g., superclass of a superclass, extended interface, etc.), then you have no other option than specifying a value for the `to` parameter.

 ### Hilt Components